linuxlawson/2FA-Options/README.md

 ### 2FA-Options

-2FA Options

-1. SMS(text message)
+1. SMS/Text message
+   - easiest setup
+   - least secure
-    easiest setup, least secure, better than no 2FA
+   - better than no 2FA

-2. Authenticator App (or password manager such as: keepassxc) harder setup, more secure than sms, better option than sms
+3. Authenticator App (or password manager such as: keepassxc)
+   - harder setup
+   - more secure than sms
+   - better option than sms

-3. Security Key (yubikey or similar) hardest setup, best security, best overall
+5. Security Key (yubikey or similar)
+    - hardest setup
+    - best security
+    - best overall

-4. Mobile App (phone app)
+6. Mobile App (phone app)
-    have not tried
+    - have not tried

 Recovery Codes